eclipse-keypop/keypop-reader-cpp-api/README.md

 on the [Keypop website](https://keypop.org/apis/reader-layer/reader-api/).

 ### Contributing
-Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.
+Refer to the [contributing guide](https://keypop.org/community/contributing/) file for guidelines on how to contribute.
 Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 For more details, please refer to the [LICENSE](LICENSE)